ysyk2021/living-with-mindful-resilience-how-to-bounce-back-from-life-s-challenges-with-strength-and-grace/src/chapter-3-1.md

-Chapter 3: Building Inner Strength: Strategies for Building Inner Strength and Mental Toughness
+Strategies for Building Inner Strength and Mental Toughness
 ===============================================================================================

 Building inner strength and mental toughness is crucial for cultivating mindful resilience.
 In this chapter, we will explore strategies for building inner strength and mental toughness.